ikazim/dv8p/README.md

 Crank up GNOME Tweaks, click on Fonts, and type in `1,30` into Scaling Factor.
 Everything should look okay now.
 If you're experiencing scaling issues, a quick logout and in should solve the problems.

+#### Internet

+For a better browsing experience, use Chromium.
+It supports native touchscreen gestures unlike Firefox.
+It's also a lot faster than Firefox.

 ##### Scaling
 It's a lot better than Ubuntu GNOME already, but the scaling might look too big, or too small.